Posts

 Image

-The 10 Minute MBA - Almost Everything You Need to Know to Manage Organizations, People, and Yourself
+The 10 Minute MBA - Almost Everything You Need to Know to Manage Organizations, People, and Make Good Financial Decisions

 Image

-Positive Externality ALMOST EVERYTHING YOU NEED TO KNOW TO MAKE GOOD DECISIONS You need to know three things about management and finance: 80/20 Rule Opportunity Cost Compound Growth 80/20 Rule (Also called Pareto’s Law) This idea says that a relatively small percent of actions account for a relatively large percent of outcomes.
+Positive Externality You need to know three things about management and finance: 80/20 Rule Opportunity Cost Compound Growth 80/20 Rule (Also called Pareto’s Law) This idea says that a relatively small percent of actions account for a relatively large percent of outcomes.
 Find and concentrate your efforts on the important influences on your business.
 The percentages aren’t always 80/20.
 Some examples: 20% of your customers account for 80% of your sales.
 McDonald’s accidentally learned that 10% of its customers accounted for 60% of its daytime sales.
 And it was an identifiable group that they had never aimed its advertised at.
 20% of your product line accounts for 80% of your sales and profits.
 Often, companies with a large product line with many variations find that 50% of their products account for over 90% of sales.
 An even smaller percent usually account for most of the profits.
+20% of your SKUs account for 80% of your stockouts (and l...

 You, Your Brain and Credit Cards